-Each year, students inquire about receiving academic credit for unpaid internships.
-This note will clarify that Bates College has no program through which such work experience credit can be granted.
+Students occasionally inquire about receiving academic credit for unpaid internships.
+Bates has no program through which such work experience credit can be granted.

-Why, you may wonder, do some corporations have this requirement?
-The employer is not watching out for your academic career.
-In truth, they likely don’t care one way or the other; they simply want highly talented students to work for free.
-Their problem is that they are subject to minimum wage laws, which prohibit them from hiring unpaid interns, even if you are willing to work for free.
-So, in order to hire you legally, you must receive ‘something of value’ in return.
-The companies do not want to pay you money, so their solution is to have Bates provide the ‘something of value,’ namely academic credit.
-In short, they want to use Bates’ resources to pay you to work for them.
+Why do some corporations have this requirement?
+The employer may not be primarily interested in your academic career.
+Instead, they may simply want highly talented students to work for free.
+However, they are subject to minimum wage laws, which prohibit them from hiring unpaid interns, even if those interns are willing to work for free.
+So, in order to hire an intern legally, the intern must receive ‘something of value’ in return.
+In this exchange, Bates provides the ‘something of value,’ namely academic credit.
+In short, the employer wants to use Bates’ resources to pay you to work for them.

-The economics faculty does not have the time nor the desire to advise another dozen or so independent studies that are outside of our expertise and of questionable academic value.
-(Please don’t misunderstand–work experience is valuable, but it is of a different nature than the academic experience.)
-Also, there is something unseemly about large, well-capitalized firms pushing their summer labor costs onto colleges and universities.
+The economics faculty do not have the time nor the desire to advise independent studies that are outside of our expertise and of questionable academic value.
+(Work experience is valuable, but it is of a different nature than the academic experience.)
+Also, we have concerns about large, well-capitalized firms pushing their summer labor costs onto colleges and universities, while exacerbating inequities for students who rely on employment income to pay their expenses.
 The Bates faculty as a whole stated in 2002 that they do not want to participate in such a system.

-So, the status at the moment is that if the employers are unwilling to pay you and do not accept the letter stating that you may do an independent study in the fall, there is nothing more that the Department or the College can do.
+If employers are unwilling to pay you, there is nothing more that the Department or the College can do.
 We understand that this may prove to be a great disappointment.
-However, you need to understand that the faculty strongly believes that we cannot promise and provide syllabi for independent studies we have no intention of offering.
-As prospective businesspeople and citizens, we hope that you will recognize that it is not acceptable behavior to propagate a falsehood in order to get what you want.
+However, the faculty strongly believes that we cannot disingenuously promise and provide syllabi for independent studies we have no intention of offering.